 Pay attention to reviews

-Another consequence of the shift to digital is how quickly word of mouth spreads.
+Another consequence of becoming a more digital society is how quickly word of mouth spreads.
 Instead of hearing about a bad experience weeks or months later, anyone searching for your vacation rental can see your online reviews instantly.

 It’s important that you’re aware of the impact negative reviews can have on your occupancy rate.
 Millennials especially love to compare different vacation spots; one negative experience could be the difference between choosing your home or a competing rental down the road.